-HIS LIST OF INNOVATIVE ndividuals represents those lawyers who stood out during research for the US Innovative Lawvers report as having broken the mould of expectations.
+HIS LIST OF INNOVATIVE ndividuals represents those lawyers who stood out during research for the US Innovative Lawyers report as having broken the mould of expectations.
 The list does not purport to be the top 10 lawyers, nor the top 10 legal innovators,

 These individuals have been chosen as representatives of this report.
-To a certain degree they reflect the filter through which we looked at innovation this year - namely the activities of lawyers in cleaning up after the credit crisis of 2008.
+To a certain degree they reflect the filter through which we looked at innovation this year - namely the activities of lawyers in cleaning up after the what constituted innovation.
+One common attribute they identified was openness, both in terms of thought and attitude.
+Others included a commitment to constant improvement, creativity and imagination.